jackyzha0/jackyzha0.github.io/content/thoughts/dao.md

 Stable employment is possible through DAOs, Empty Set Dollar DAO is paying a $180k salary to their community manager

-All members can still be anonymous and built reputations attached to their [pseudonym](thoughts/pseudonymity.md) rather than real identity, hopefully helps to create a more even playing field
+All members can still be anonymous and built reputations attached to their [pseudonym](thoughts/pseudonymity.md) rather than real [[thoughts/identity|identity]], hopefully helps to create a more even playing field

 ## Potential Issues
 - How does this work for people who want to keep things under NDA/keep IP safe?